 Think cream, vanilla, ivory, eggshell, or champagne shades, instead of plain white.

-This will avoid you looking too bright but also fulfill the aim of wearing an overall white outfit.
+This will prevent you from looking too bright but also fulfill the aim of wearing an overall white outfit.

 The added bonus of reflecting sunlight and therefore not being as heat-absorbing as a dark suit would be in the warmer months is yet another reason why wearing a suit in an off-white shade is perfect for a summer wedding.